dokku-alt/dokku-alt/README.md

       -F contents=@- \
       --silent $URL

+The username is just a name associated with a public key.
+The fingerprint of the key is sent so you can authenticate against the public key you might have for that user.

+The repo contents are streamed into `STDIN` as an uncompressed tar archive.
+You can put them into a directory on the server with a line like this in your receiver script:

+    mkdir -p /some/path && cat | tar -x -C /some/path

 #### Create a user by uploading a public key from your laptop

     $ cat ~/.ssh/id_rsa.pub | ssh you@yourserver.com "gitreceive upload-key progrium"

+The username is just an arbitrary name associated with the key, mostly for use in your system for auth, etc.

 #### Add a remote to a local repository